AdobeDocs/campaign-web.pt-BR/help/v8/landing-pages/create-lp.md

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_preload"
 >title="Definir opções de pré-carregamento"
 >abstract="Quando a opção **Preencher previamente com os dados referenciados no formulário** estiver selecionada, visitantes da página de destino quem correspondem a um perfil do banco de dados terão as informações do seu perfil pré-carregadas automaticamente no formulário.
-Com o **Autorizar ausência de ID** opção selecionada, qualquer visitante, incluindo usuários anônimos, pode acessar a landing page."
+Com a opção **Autorizar ausência de ID** selecionada, qualquer visitante, incluindo usuários anônimos, pode acessar a página de destino."

 <!--With the **Skip preloading if no ID** option selected, each profile entered will be added to the database after approval of the form."-->